nnprasha/Type-Based-Dependency-Analysis/ReadMe.md

 --> run compile.bat
 --> run run.bat

-output has been provided in Output.txt
+output has been provided in Output.pdf